UTSAVS26/PyVerse/Machine_Learning/Fake News Detection/Readme.md

 Trainable params: 16606621 (63.35 MB)
 Non-trainable params: 0 (0.00 Byte)

-## LIBRARIES NEEDED

-The following libraries are required to run this project:

-- nltk
-- pandas
+## 📚 Libraries Needed
-- matplotlib
+- Flask
-- tensorflow
+- Pandas
-- keras
+- NumPy
-- sklearn
+- Scikit-learn
+- TensorFlow or Keras (depending on the model used)

+## 📈 Performance of the Models based on the Accuracy Scores
-## EVALUATION METRICS
+### EVALUATION METRICS

 The evaluation metrics I used to assess the models: